mjbright/mjbright.github.io/Pygre/2014/2014-Mar-27-LightWeightVirtualizationWithDocker/Slides.md

 1. What is Docker?
     + Containers versus VMs
     + What use is it?
+    + The image registry
 + Installing and Using Docker
-    + The image registry
+    + Docker commands
     + Building Images
-    + Docker commands
     + REST API
     + Connecting containers
     + OpenStack and Docker
 + ... and finally
     + Demo
-    + Links

 ---